 Meanwhile, there have been a slew of casting announcements since, including both previous Nolan collaborators and those working with him for the first time, with the confirmed list consisting of (deep breath): Jon Bernthal, Benny Safdie, John Leguizamo, Elliot Page, Himesh Patel, Bill Irwin, Samantha Morton, Jesse Garcia and Will Yun Lee.

-Given the film is telling such an epic story, we imagine there will still be a fair few more cast members announced in due course – when we catch wind of who else will star and what roles they'll be taking on, we'll update this page accordingly.
+Given the film is telling such an epic story, there could still be more cast members to be announced in due course – if we catch wind of anyone else who will star, and when we learn the actors' roles, we'll update this page accordingly.

 We'll keep this page updated when it become clear which stars will be playing which roles.